Russ Harvey Consulting - Computer and Internet Services

 Designing for Multiple Resolutions

 It then follows that people are going to see your web pages on various different sizes of screens (and in varying colour depths).
+It is not unusual to see a site designed for a larger screen become unnavigable when viewed at a lesser resolution.

 Javascript Can Fail